aomahony/thegamecollaboratory/OurDocs/Readme.md

 9. To run the Rails server and test out your work, type:
    "rails s"
-   in the Terminal and then open your browser and surf to "http://localhost:3000"
+   in the Terminal
+   and then open your browser and surf to "http://localhost:3000"

-## Test your Setup

 ## Development Process

+Each time you sit down to work:

+1. In Terminal, `cd vm` in your git checkout.

+2. Run and enter the VM
+        vagrant up
+        vagrant ssh
+        cd thegamecollaboratory

+3. Update Rails
+        bundle install
+        rake db:migrate

+4. Run services
+        rails s

+5. Interact with Rails
+    - open http://localhost:3000 in your web browser
+    - enter the rails console with `rails console`
+    - enter the database console with `rails db` (or on the staging server, `RAILS_ENV=staging rails db -p`)

 I'd like all work to be done on our own remote branches.